annupriya25mim/digital-literacy-project/task-5-cybercrime/casestudy.md

-Cybercrime Case Study – UPI Payment Fraud
+# Cybercrime Case Study: UPI Payment Fraud

 UPI payment fraud is one of the most common cybercrimes in India.
-In this type of fraud, attackers trick people into sharing sensitive information or approving fraudulent payment requests.
+In this type of fraud, criminals trick victims into revealing sensitive financial information or approving fake payment requests.
+This usually happens through phone calls, fake messages, or malicious links.

-Typically, the fraud starts when a scammer contacts the victim through a phone call, SMS, or social media message.
-The attacker may pretend to be a bank representative, customer support agent, or online buyer.
-They then send a fake payment request through a UPI application such as Google Pay, PhonePe, or Paytm.
+For example, a student may receive a call from someone pretending to be a bank representative or a customer support executive.
+The fraudster may claim that there is an issue with the student’s bank account or that a reward or cashback is available.
+The victim is then asked to click on a suspicious link or approve a UPI request.
+In some cases, the attacker asks for OTPs or requests the victim to install remote access applications.

-The victim is often told that they will receive money by approving the request.
-However, in reality, approving the request results in money being transferred from the victim’s account to the scammer’s account.
+Once the victim shares the OTP or approves the UPI request, money is immediately transferred from the victim’s bank account to the attacker’s account.
+These transactions happen very quickly, making it difficult to recover the lost money.

-Students, elderly individuals, and people unfamiliar with digital payments are often targeted.
-The consequences can include financial loss, stress, and loss of trust in online payment systems.
+Students and young internet users are often targeted because they frequently use digital payment apps such as Google Pay, PhonePe, and Paytm.
+Lack of awareness about cyber safety increases the chances of becoming a victim.

-Cybercrime awareness and careful verification of payment requests are essential to prevent such frauds.
+UPI fraud can lead to financial loss, stress, and misuse of personal information.
+Therefore, it is important for students to understand how such attacks happen and how they can protect themselves from cybercriminals.